OISL-Yonsei/3d-models/Pi_Plate/Readme.md

 # Pi Plate

-A case for Raspberry Pi 3 B+, attachable on optics table using M6 screw.
+A case for Raspberry Pi 3 B+, able to be screwed on optical table
+(M6 screw holes, positioned as vertices of vertically and horizontally stacked squares with 25mm sides.)

 ## Update